vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 2. Generate OpenAPI v3 schema using the following make target

-   Let's use secretgen-controller package as an example to generate schema and embed it in Package
+   Let's use the secretgen-controller package as an example to generate the schema and embed it in the package yaml file.

    ```bash
    cd ~/community-edition/